Diminishing Domain Bias by Leveraging Domain Labels in Object Detection on UAVs: Experimental Results and Ablations

-For future reference, we establish an EfficientDet D0 baseline which can run in real-time on embedded hardware such as the Xavier board.
+Finally, we test the expert approach on our own captured data set POG.
+For future reference, we establish an EfficientDet-D0 baseline which can run in real-time on embedded hardware such as the Xavier board.
 Finally, we employ altitude experts with shared backbone to showcase the effectiveness of a multi-domain learning approach on finer domains.

-We split the altitude dimension ($0$m-$100$m) into three and six equidistant domains and denote the experts 3xAltitude and 6xAltitude, respectively.
-Table \ref{table:pog} shows that the baseline achieves 82.0 AP$_{50}$, which the experts improve by +4.2 and +5.9 AP$_{50}$, respectively, showing that experts further benefit from finer domain splits (6xAltitude +1.7 AP$_{50}$ compared to 3xAltitude).
+We split the altitude range (4m -- 103m) into three and six \textit{equidistant} domains, respectively.
+That is, our domains are